imagej/imagej.github.io/pages/Debugging_Exercises.md

     the error message.
 4. Try debugging

-{% include ExpandingBox content="Was there a problem with the current object when/if your breakpoint is hit? | \>If there was, try it again\!
+{% capture includecontent %} Was there a problem with the current object when/if your breakpoint is hit? | \>If there was, try it again\!
+In this exercise, the "broken" object index is non-deterministic - so it is unlikely to be exactly the same index two runs in a row. \>If the broken object appears later the second time, your breakpoint will hit but the current object will likely be fine. \>If the "broken" object appears earlier the second time, your breakpoint won't be hit at all.

-In this exercise, the "broken" object index is non-deterministic - so it is unlikely to be exactly the same index two runs in a row. \>If the broken object appears later the second time, your breakpoint will hit but the current object will likely be fine. \>If the "broken" object appears earlier the second time, your breakpoint won't be hit at all. "
+{% endcapture %}

-%}
+{% include expanding-box content=includecontent %}

 Using `count`-based conditional breakpoints can be very useful if the error is deterministic.
 In this case we need to try something different.